databonsai/databonsai/docs/DecomposeTransformer.md

 dictionaries based on a provided output schema.
 It allows for transforming input data into a structured format according to a specified schema.

+## Features

+-   **Custom Output Schema**: Define your own output schema to structure the transformed data.
+-   **Input Validation**: Ensures the integrity of the output schema, examples, and input data for reliable transformation.
+-   **Few-Shot Learning**: Supports providing example inputs and responses to improve transformation accuracy.

 ## Attributes

--   `output_schema (Dict[str, str])`: A dictionary representing the schema of the output dictionaries.
+-   `output_schema` (Dict[str, str]): A dictionary representing the schema of the output dictionaries.
 It defines the expected keys and their corresponding value types in the transformed data.
+-   `examples` (Optional[List[Dict[str, str]]]): A list of example inputs and their corresponding decomposed outputs.

+## Computed Fields

+-   `system_message` (str): A system message used for single input transformation based on the provided prompt, output schema, and examples.

 ## Methods

 ### `transform`

-The `transform` method transforms the input data into a list of dictionaries using the specified LLM provider.
+Transforms the input data into a list of dictionaries using the specified LLM provider.

 #### Arguments

--   `input_data (str)`: The text data to be transformed.
+-   `input_data` (str): The text data to be transformed.
--   `max_tokens (int, optional)`: The maximum number of tokens to generate in the response.
+-   `max_tokens` (int, optional): The maximum number of tokens to generate in the response.
 Defaults to 1000.

 #### Returns